When It's Lamp Lighting Time in the Valley

 When It's Lamp Lighting Time in the Valley is a 1933 country ballad to a waltz melody with words and music by Joe Lyons, Sam C. Hart and The Vagabonds, Curt Poulton, Herald Goodman, and Dean Upson.
 The song was a hit by The Vagabonds.
 The song lyrics are about one who longs for his mother, who is far away in a valley.
 Marty Robbins later covered the song.
 Other singers who has recorded the song include Tex Ritter and Wayne King.

+In 1936, Larry Vincent and Harry Pease released a song with the same melody titled "When the Sun Says Goodnight to the Mountain".
+This song was later translated into French and became popular in Canada as "Quand le soleil dit bonjour aux montanges", and a bilingual cover by Lucille Starr became an international hit and Canada's first single to sell more than a million copies.